Applying to the Center for Environmental Research and Education

 Spring admission: October 1

-Applications are processed and reviewed on a rolling basis.
+Please note that these deadlines are strongly suggested but applications will be processed and reviewed on a rolling basis.
 Applications will be accepted up to one month before the start of classes.
 (Exception: International students must follow the above deadlines.)

 Assistantship Deadlines.
 A limited number of assistantship positions are available for full-time students.
 Awards cover partial tuition.
 Applicants interested in assistantships must apply by the deadlines at the top of the page.